Pufferbelly run helps fund new county trails

 FORT WAYNE — Nearly 400 runners participated in Saturday’s Pufferbelly Run/Walk/Stroll at the Parkview YMCA, raising funds for future sections of trail throughout Allen County.
-The event, now in its 10th year, is designed to highlight the Pufferbelly Trail, Allen County's portion of what will eventually be a four-county, 81-mile trail, connecting Pokagon State Park and Ouabache State Park.
+The event, now in its 10th year, is designed to highlight the Pufferbelly Trail, Allen County’s portion of what will eventually be a four-county, 81-mile trail, connecting Pokagon State Park in Steuben County and Ouabache State Park in Wells County.

 “When we started the Pufferbelly run 10 years ago, it was to raise money to get the Pufferbelly going, and now it’s almost complete.
 It’s just incredible to watch the trail system grow,” said Megan McClellan, Fort Wayne Trails’ new executive director.

 The event included a 5K, as well as a 10K that utilized the recently opened underpass at Dupont Road.
 That and many other sections of trail will likely complete the Pufferbelly in the not-so-distant future, McClellan said.
-The Allen County Board of Commissioners received $3.3 million through the state’s Next Level Trails program in May, which will fully fund the northern section of the Pufferbelly.
+The Allen County Board of Commissioners received $3.3 million through the state’s Next Level Trails program in May, which will fully fund the northern section of the Pufferbelly, including a portion of trail through Huntertown.

 The Pufferbelly Walk/Run/Stroll is Fort Wayne Trails’ most attended fundraiser throughout the year, McClellan said, but the organization expects to pull in more funds from Brewed IN the Fort, a beer festival that will take place Sept.
 7 at Headwaters Park.